How to Make Keyboard Symbols Using Alt Key, HTML and Unicode Characters

 Years ago, I started collecting shortcut codes for characters that don’t appear on my computer keyboard.
 I was publishing print books at the time and really needed to know how to make the copyright sign, a proper ellipsis, bullets, and “n” and “m” dashes.

-When I created the first tutorial on my website in 2006, my symbols all used the Alt Key and numeric keypad.
+When I created the first tutorial on my website in 2006, my symbols all used the Alt Key and numeric keypad for Windows computers.
 I didn’t know much about HTML codes back then.

 Over the years, I added to my list of useful shortcuts and eventually had enough to create an extensive tutorial.
-My tutorial has been on NewRadiance.com, Squidoo, HubPages, and is now back on my blog.
+My tutorial has been on an early version of NewRadiance.com, Squidoo, HubPages, and is now back on my blog.

-In this tutorial, you’ll learn how to make cool and useful characters and non-English letters using: (1) the Insert function in Microsoft Word and Publisher, (2) The Character Map for copying and pasting symbols into your document, (3) the original Alt Key shortcuts and (4) HTML and Unicode signs for the most requested symbols.
+In this tutorial, you’ll learn how to make cool and useful characters and non-English letters using: (1) the Insert function in Microsoft Word (and Google Docs) and (2) the original Alt Key shortcuts as well as (4) HTML and Unicode signs for the most requested symbols.

 1. IN MICROSOFT WORD, YOU CAN USE THE INSERT FUNCTION: